 Many criminal defendants are legally indigent, meaning they can't afford to pay for an attorney.
 (The definition of indigency varies by state and, sometimes, city or county.)
 Under the Sixth Amendment to the U.S. Constitution, the state can't legally prosecute indigent defendants unless it provides them with an attorney.

 To satisfy its constitutional requirement, many states have set up public defender offices.
-Typically, each local office has a chief public defender (who may be either elected or appointed) and a number of assistant public defenders ("P.D.s").
-P.D.s are fully licensed lawyers whose sole job is to represent indigent defendants in criminal cases.
-Because they typically appear in the same courts on a daily basis, P.D.s can gain a lot of experience in a short period of time.
+Typically, each local office has a chief public defender (who may be either elected or appointed) and a number of assistant public defenders.
+Public defenders are fully licensed lawyers whose sole job is to represent indigent defendants in criminal cases.
+Because they typically appear in the same courts on a daily basis, public defenders can gain a lot of experience in a short period of time.

 One advantage of horizontal representation is that the more serious the step, the more senior (and experienced) the attorney who handles it.
 For example, relatively new lawyers might be assigned to do bail motions and arraignments, but senior attorneys will take trials and sentencing hearings.
 That way, every defendant gets the advantage of experienced representation.

 No. A defendant does not get to choose a public defender.
 In communities served by public defender offices, a judge typically appoints the public defense office to represent indigent defendants.
 The individual public defender who actually provides the representation is normally the one who happens to be assigned to the courtroom in which a defendant's case is heard.
 Or, in large cities especially whose offices practice horizontal representation, the client gets the services of the public defender who is assigned to each stage of the case (arraignment, bail, preliminary hearings, motions, trials, and so on).